pupilfirst/wd201-scripts/user-authentication/create-user-signup-page/README.md

 Here,
 - `passport`, is the authentication library
 - `passport-local` is our core authentication strategy.
 Now what is an authentication strategy, we will come to that part later on.
-- `connect-ensure-login` is a authorization middleware library that makes it easy to restrict access to protected pages.
+- `connect-ensure-login` is an authorization middleware library that makes it easy to restrict access to protected pages.
 - `express-session` is a cookie-based session middleware that works for any Express.js application.

 ### Now what is a passport strategy?